senkaku25/labyrinth/README.md

 # labyrinth
-Template for a mappable set of connected rooms for playing a game.
+C++11 template for a mappable set of connected rooms for playing a game.